Jerbits/versi-ui/README.md

-### Lerna
+###  :wrench: Lerna

 managing JavaScript projects with multiple packages.
 It optimizes the workflow around managing multipackage repositories with git and npm.

-### Vite
+### :zap: Vite

 build tool providing rapid hot module replacement.

-### Storybook
+### :books: Storybook

 an open-source tool for developing and organizing UI components in isolation, which also serves as a platform for visual testing and creating interactive documentation.

+### :dash: Tailwind

+A utility-first CSS framework packed with classes that can be composed to build any design, directly in your markup.

 ## Getting Started